CatalystCode/VoTT-worker/README.md

 git submodule update
 ```

-Then, make sure the environment variables needed for dispatching with either Azure Storage Queues are present (`.env` recommended):
+Then, make sure the environment variables needed for dispatching with either Azure Storage Queues or Azure Service Bus are present (`.env` recommended):

 ```
 AZURE_STORAGE_ACCOUNT_NAME=accountnamefromazure